blockflow/yield-arb/README.md

 ## Add a new chain to protocol

 1. Create {CHAIN_NAME}.json and place in `utils/configs/`
-2. Update protocol to include chain
+2. Update protocol(s) to include chain

 ## Notes